Tesla's first-quarter net income tumbles 55% as falling global sales and price cuts reduce profits - KESQ

 Excluding one-time items such as stock-based compensation, Tesla made 45 cents per share, falling short of analyst estimates of 49 cents, according to FactSet.

-The company also appears to be counting on a vehicle built to be a fully autonomous robotaxi as the catalyst for future earnings growth.
-CEO Elon Musk has said the robotaxi will be unveiled on Aug.
-8.

-Shares of Tesla rose 5.2% in trading after Tuesday’s closing bell, but they are down more than 40% this year.
-The S&P 500 index is up about 5%.
+Faced with falling global sales and a diving stock price, Tesla has slashed prices again on some of its electric vehicles and its “Full Self Driving” system in an apparent effort to boost the company’s earnings growth.

-Investors and analysts will be looking for more specific answers from Musk on an earnings conference call later Tuesday.
-Many analysts say the sales decline raises questions about demand for Teslas and other electric vehicles.
+But Wall Street was unimpressed and will be looking for other answers from CEO Elon Musk when Tesla releases a report on its first-quarter finances after the U.S. stock market’s closing bell Tuesday.
+Many industry analysts say a nearly 9% sales decline in the opening three months of 2024 raises questions about demand for Teslas and other electric vehicles.

-Musk has been touting the robotaxi as a growth catalyst for Tesla since the hardware for it went on sale late in 2015.
-He has called the system “Full Self Driving,” even though the company says on its website that it can’t drive itself and humans must be ready to take control at all times.
+For Musk, the answer appears to be the long-elusive robotaxi, which he has been touting as a growth catalyst for Tesla since the hardware for it went on sale late in 2015.
+Musk has called the system “Full Self Driving,” even though the company says on its website that it can’t drive itself and humans must be ready to take control at all times.

 In 2019, Musk promised a fleet of autonomous robotaxis by 2020 that would bring income to Tesla owners and make their car values appreciate.
 Instead, they’ve declined with price cuts, as the autonomous robotaxis have been delayed year after year while being tested by owners as the company gathers road data for its computers.

+Now, Musk appears to be betting that the unveiling of a new robotaxi model on Aug.
+8 will be the catalyst that his company needs to return to wild annual sales growth.

-Industry analysts are skeptical, and feared that Musk has canceled or delayed plans for the Model 2.
+Industry analysts are skeptical, and fear that Musk has canceled or delayed plans for the Model 2, a new small Tesla for the mass market that would cost around $25,000.
+Analysts polled by FactSet see the company’s first-quarter net income falling 42% from a year ago to $1.46 billion.

 In a note to investors Monday, Bank of America Global Research analyst John Murphy wrote that Tesla’s shares have been under pressure since the start of the year due to weaker EV sales, and production that exceeds demand.